2025 Atlantic hurricane season: Hurricane Imelda

 On September 21, a tropical wave began producing disorganized showers and thunderstorms far east of the Windward Islands.
 On September 25, the disturbance began showing signs of organization near Hispaniola.
 A low-level circulation began to form within the disturbance the following day, at which time it was designated Potential Tropical Cyclone Nine.
 On the morning of September 27, more organization occurred, and the disturbance became Tropical Depression Nine.
 Moving slowly northward, the depression strengthened into Tropical Storm Imelda the following afternoon, about 370 mi southeast of Cape Canaveral, Florida.
 Early on September 30, while over the central Bahamas, deep convection redeveloped along the western side of Imelda, and it turned to the northeast.
 That same morning, the storm strengthened into a Category 1 hurricane.
-Imelda's inner core structure continued to improve into October 1, and it intensified to Category 2.
-That evening, as the system began its transition into an extratropical cyclone, the eye of Imelda brushed the coast of Bermuda, with sustained winds of 85 kn.
-Then, while moving quickly toward the east-northeast out to sea early the next morning, the system weakened back to Category 1, then completed its extratropical transition.
+On the evening of October 1, as the system began its transition into an extratropical cyclone, the eye of Imelda brushed the coast of Bermuda.
+Then, while moving quickly toward the east-northeast out to sea early the next morning, the system completed its extratropical transition.

 The precursor disturbance produced squalls with torrential rains across Puerto Rico and the eastern Dominican Republic on September 23 and 24.
 A man died in Puerto Rico as flood waters swept his car away.
 Haiti, Turks and Caicos, and eastern Cuba also experienced heavy rains and gusty winds of the disturbance.
 Areas along the southeastern U.S. Atlantic coast received strong wind gusts and rain showers from Imelda, along with rough surf from Imelda and Hurricane Humberto combined.
-In Volusia County, Florida, a man drowned due in a rip current.
 In North Carolina, waves caused eight homes along the Outer Banks shoreline to collapse.
 AON estimates that Imelda caused more than US$10 million in damage.